bsugitayasa/spring-zull-proxy/README.md

 3. Generate Project

-4. Download dan import to each IDE
+4. Download & import to each IDE

 ### Build with Maven ###